SciLifeLab/TIDDIT/README.md

 NOTE: It is important that you use the TIDDIT.py wrapper for SV detection.
 The TIDDIT binary in the TIDDIT/bin folder does not perform any clustering, it simply extract SV signatures into a tab file.

-TIDDIT may be fine tuned by altering these optional parameters:
+TIDDIT may be fine-tuned by altering these optional parameters:

-	-o O	     output prefix(default=output)
+	-o	output prefix(default=output)

-	-i I         paired reads maximum allowed insert size.
+	-i	paired reads maximum allowed insert size.
 Pairs aligning on the same chr at a distance higher than this are considered candidates for SV (default= 99.9th percentile of insert size)

-  -d D               expected reads orientations, possible values "innie" (->
-                     <-) or "outtie" (<- ->).
-Default: major orientation
+	-d	expected reads orientations, possible values "innie" (-> <-) or "outtie" (<- ->).
-                     within the dataset
+		Default: major orientation within the dataset

-  -p P               Minimum number of supporting pairs in order to call a
-                     variation event (default 3)
+	-p	Minimum number of supporting pairs in order to call a variation event (default 3)

-  -r R               Minimum number of supporting split reads to call a small
-                     variant (default 3)
+	-r	Minimum number of supporting split reads to call a small variant (default 3)

-  -q Q               Minimum mapping quality to consider an alignment (default
+	-q	Minimum mapping quality to consider an alignment (default= 5)

-                     5)
-  -Q Q               Minimum regional mapping quality (default 20) -n N               the ploidy of the organism,(default = 2) -e E               clustering distance parameter, discordant pairs closer
+	-Q	Minimum regional mapping quality (default 20)

+	-n	the ploidy of the organism,(default = 2)

-                     than this distance are considered to belong to the same variant(default = sqrt(insert-size*2)*12) -l L               min-pts parameter (default=3),must be set >= 2 -s S               Number of reads to sample when computing library statistics(default=25000000)
+	-e	clustering distance parameter, discordant pairs closer than this distance are considered to belong to the same variant(default = sqrt(insert-size*2)*12)

+	-l	min-pts parameter (default=3),must be set >= 2

+	-s	Number of reads to sample when computing library statistics(default=25000000)

-  -z Z               minimum variant size (default=100), variants smaller than
+	-z	minimum variant size (default=100), variants smaller than this will not be printed ( z < 10 is not recomended)

-                     this will not be printed ( z < 10 is not recomended) --force_ploidy     force the ploidy to be set to -n across the entire genome (i.e skip coverage normalisation of chromosomes) --no_cluster       Run only the TIDDIT signal extraction --debug            rerun the tiddit clustering procedure --n_mask N_MASK    exclude regions from coverage calculation if they contain more than this fraction of N (default = 0.5) --ref REF          reference fasta, used for GC correction and for reading cram
+	--force_ploidy	force the ploidy to be set to -n across the entire genome (i.e skip coverage normalisation of chromosomes)

+	--no_cluster	Run only the TIDDIT signal extraction

+	--debug		rerun the tiddit clustering procedure

+	--n_mask	exclude regions from coverage calculation if they contain more than this fraction of N (default = 0.5)

+	--ref		reference fasta, used for GC correction and for reading cram

-  --p_ratio P_RATIO  minimum discordant pair/normal pair ratio at the
+	--p_ratio	minimum discordant pair/normal pair ratio at the breakpoint junction(default=0.2)

-                     breakpoint junction(default=0.2)
-  --r_ratio R_RATIO  minimum split read/coverage ratio at the breakpoint
+	--r_ratio	minimum split read/coverage ratio at the breakpoint junction(default=0.1)
-                     junction(default=0.1)